 The severe symptoms of autosomal recessive PKD usually result in a prompt diagnosis.
 However, in most cases of autosomal dominant PKD, a person's physical condition can appear normal for many years.

 Physical check-ups or blood and urine tests may not always identify the disease.
 It is often detected during medical investigations for other health problems, such as urinary tract infections.
 At other times, the disease isn't discovered until the kidneys begin to fail.

 Diagnosis of PKD may involve a number of tests including:

 - physical examination – can detect symptoms such as high blood pressure or enlarged kidneys

 - blood tests – to assess kidney function

-- urinalysis – blood or protein (or both) may be found in the urine
+- urine tests – blood or protein (or both) may be found in the urine

 - ultrasound – a simple, non-invasive test that can identify even quite small cysts